-The main site addressed in this process is the Prince and Menangle Streets intersection.
+The focus of this engagement process is intersection of Prince and Menangle Streets in Picton.
 Although all issues and approaches were considered, the most problematic traffic movement has been identified as the right turn out of Prince Street into Menangle Street (with this being of most concern during both AM and PM peak periods).